Shinola (retail company)

 Shinola is an American lifestyle brand based in Detroit, Michigan.
-It produces and sells watches, bicycles, leather goods, clocks, home goods, and jewelry.
+It produces and sells watches, leather goods, clocks, home goods, and jewelry.
+Until 2025, the company also offered a line of bicycles.
 Founded in 2011, Shinola takes its name from a common saying that harkens back to the defunct Shinola shoe polish company.
 The company was founded by Tom Kartsotis and is owned and operated by Texas-based investment group Bedrock Group LP.